The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Auto insurance after a ticket can be expensive — use this information to save.

-Having violations on your record can make it difficult to find cheap car insurance.
-While the term “violation” is broad, this post focuses on the citations most likely to trigger a car insurance rate increase.
+Having traffic tickets, moving violations, and other infractions on your driving record can make it difficult to find cheap car insurance.
+It is well known that these will result in higher rates.
+While the term “violation” is broad, this post focuses on the traffic violations most likely to trigger a car insurance rate increase.
 Speeding (16-20 MPH over the limit), driving with an open container, reckless driving, and DUI are the violations included in our analysis of car insurance rate increases from top providers.

 Of the violations we analyzed, a speeding ticket is the least costly.
-On average, a speeding ticket will raise your car insurance premium an average of $354 per year.
-If you’ve been ticketed for driving 16-20 MPH over the limit, Nationwide and Farmers may be the cheapest car insurance options for you.
+On average, a speeding ticket will raise your car insurance premium an average of $385 per year.
+If you’ve been ticketed for driving 16-20 MPH over the speed limit, USAA and State Farm may be the cheapest car insurance options for you.
+See the below table to see how this ticket affects your insurance costs.

 Although the violations are similar in nature, an open container violation on your insurance record will cost you half as much as will a DUI violation.
-On average, this citation will increase your premium by an average of $586 per year.
-Nationwide offers the cheapest car insurance after an open container ticket.
+On average, this citation will increase your premium by an average of $537 per year.
+State Farm and USAA offer the cheapest car insurance after an open container ticket.

 Reckless driving is generally defined as careless driving, improper driving, or driving without due care and attention.
 A reckless driving citation is costly from an insurance perspective.
-On average, it will bump up your annual premium by more than $2,500, or nearly $1,100 for an average 6-month policy.
-If you’ve been cited for reckless driving, Nationwide and Liberty Mutual are your cheapest options.
+On average, it will bump up your annual premium by more than $1,000.
+If you’ve been cited for reckless driving and don't qualify for USAA, consider starting your search with State Farm and Progressive.

 DUI citations are fairly common across the US, but that doesn’t make them inexpensive.
-In most states, a DUI violation is the most expensive ticket you can receive, insurance-wise.
-On average, having a DUI on your record will increase your premium by an average of $2,636.
-If you’ve been charged with a DUI, your best bet for cheap car insurance is Liberty Mutual.
+In most states, a DUI/DWI violation is the most expensive ticket you can receive, insurance-wise.
+On average, having a DUI on your record will increase your annual premium by $1,099 — making it the third most costly violation a motorist can be cited for.
+If you’ve been charged with a DUI, your best bet for cheap car insurance is going with State Farm if you do not qualify for USAA.

 While it can be difficult to find cheap car insurance with a violation on your record, you shouldn’t be complacent and take the first quote you receive.
 Let’s break down some cost-cutting solutions.